Celtic Team vs Bayern Munich Confirmed

 Kick-off: 20:00 UK time

-Bayern Munich arrive in Glasgow on the back of a 3-0 win over Werder Bremen in the Bundesliga, which they top by eight points from Bayer Leverkusen.
+They start as massive underdogs to get over the line against Vincent Kompany’s side, but Bayern Munich did draw a blank at the weekend as they were held to a 0-0 draw by Bayer Leverkusen in the Bundesliga.

-Celtic have met Bayern Munich four times previously in the Champions League, but have lost three and drawn one of the meetings.
+Celtic last visited Bayern Munich in the Champions League in 2017 and went down to a 3-0 loss.

-Kasper Schmeichel is in goal for Celtic tonight, while in defence the Bhoys have Alistair Johnston, Cameron Carter-Vickers, Auston Trusty and Greg Taylor.
+Kasper Schmeichel is in goal for Celtic tonight, while at the back Brendan Rodgers picks Alistair Johnston, Cameron Carter-Vickers, Auston Trusty and Jeffrey Schlupp.

-Callum McGregor, Reo Hatate and Arne Engels are in midfield, while leading the attack are Nicolas Kuhn, Daizen Maeda and Adam Idah.
+In midfield, Celtic have Callum McGregor, Reo Hatate and Arne Engels, while Nicolas Kuhn, Jota and Daizen Maeda lead the attacking threat.

-If Rodgers needs to shake things up then he has options off the bench and they include Jota and Luke McCowan.
+If Rodgers needs to make changes then he has options on the bench and they include Adam Idah and Luke McCowan.

 Celtic Team vs Bayern Munich

-Substitutes: Sinisalo, Bain, Scales, Jota, Yang, McCowan, Schlupp, Nawrocki, Kenny, Murray, Ralston
+Substitutes: Sinisalo, Bain, Taylor, Scales, Idah, Yang, McCowan, Nawrocki, Kenny, Murray, Ralston, Bonnar